 MMR-containing vaccines are contraindicated in pregnant women.
 Pregnancy should be avoided for 28 days after vaccination.29

 MMR vaccines can be given to breastfeeding women.
-(See also 4.18 Rubella.)
+(Refer also to 4.18 Rubella.)

 MMRV vaccines are not recommended for use in persons aged ≥14 years.

-See also 4.9 Measles, 4.18 Rubella, 4.22 Varicella and 3.3 Groups with special vaccination requirements, Table 3.3.1 Recommendations for vaccination in pregnancy for more information.
+Refer also to 4.9 Measles, 4.18 Rubella, 4.22 Varicella and 3.3 Groups with special vaccination requirements, Table 3.3.1 Recommendations for vaccination in pregnancy for more information.

 Vaccination with other live attenuated parenteral vaccines

 If MMR or MMRV vaccine is not given simultaneously with other live attenuated parenteral vaccines (e.g. varicella, BCG, yellow fever), the vaccines should be given at least 4 weeks apart.